 The operation involves taking a healthy blood vessel from another part of the body and using it to bypass the blocked arteries.

-Another procedure done by open heart surgery is replacing a faulty valve.
-Valves in the heart are needed to stop blood flowing back into parts of the heart after being pumped out of them.
+Another open-heart procedure involves replacing a faulty aortic valve.
+The aortic heart valve prevents blood from flowing back into parts of the heart after the heart has pumped it out.

 Preparing for the surgery

 Preparation for open heart surgery starts the night before.
 A person should eat an evening meal as usual but must not consume any food or drink after midnight.

 It is a good idea to wear loose, comfortable clothing to assist with restricted movement following surgery, but wear whatever is comfortable.

 Be sure to have all personal medical information on hand.
 This might include a list of medications, recent illness, and insurance information.

 It is normal to feel anxious before an anesthetic, and people should not hesitate to seek reassurance from the healthcare team.